MySupersuit/DecentralisedIdentityVaxPaspsport/README.md

 ./run_demo aer_lingus
 ```

 This then fires up the agents' initialisation protocols.
-Checking http://localhost:9000 after this shows the DIDs and Credential Defintions that have been written to the ledger.
+Checking http://localhost:9000 after this shows the DIDs and Credential Definitions that have been written to the ledger.

 ## 3. Open the Controller web app
 In `/midController/public` open `main.html` and proceed from there.
 This web app is ostensibly 4 controllers in one web page for convenience.
-In a practical scenario these 4 controllers would be used by each actor seperately.
+In a practical scenario these 4 controllers would be used by each actor separately.

 # Basic walkthrough of web app
 1. HSE generates a connection invite which Alice loads and accepts.
 2. HSE issues a credential to Alice which Alice accepts.
 3. Aer Lingus generates a connection invite which Alice loads and accepts.
-4. Aer Lingus request a proof of her vaccine intitially exposing just the Vaccination Type.
+4. Aer Lingus request a proof of her vaccine initially exposing just the Vaccination Type.
 5. Alice accepts and sends a proof of her credential exposing the Vaccination Type.
 6. Aer Lingus, seeing which type of vaccine Alice was administered, sends another proof request with a Zero Knowledge Proof (ZKP) determining the minimum number of doses needed.
 Eg. Pfizer requires &ge; 2 doses needed or J&J requires &ge; 1 doses.
 7. Alice accepts and sends a ZKP of the number of doses.